kodadot/developers/developers/core-concepts/indexer/kodadot-indexers.md

 # Indexers

+Anyone is free to use our indexers
+We are currently running 12 indexers and counting

 Our premium partner providing us current SubSquid for bleeding cutting edge magic!

 List of Indexers we are using to power KodaDot: